 How to book: Reserve via Resy or order take-out and delivery via Toast.

 This lauded West Loop staple fits right in on restaurant row thanks to an upmarket and progressive approach to South Asian standards.
 “All food at ROOH Chicago is made fresh daily in the kitchen by our professionally trained team, some of whom have worked in Michelin Star restaurants in Europe,” notes owner Manish Mallick.
 “They work hard on making sure we serve the highest quality produce cooked with a balance of traditional Indian spices that invigorate the taste buds.”

-This Gold Coast fine dining destination ranks high on Dewjee’s list for South Asian comforts prepared with upscale cheffy flare, even after the pandemic sidelined their legendary buffet.
+This Gold Coast fine dining destination ranks high on Dewjee’s list for South Asian comforts prepared with upscale cheffy flair.
 “When you crave the rich, warm taste and aromas of Indian food, Gaylord delivers,” she says.
-“Earlier in the year they had a buffet spread fit for a Maharaja and Maharani, however they continue to serve pick-up and delivery via an abbreviated—albeit tasty—menu.
-The chicken reshmi kebabs and the pepper fish are my favorites.”
+“They have a buffet spread fit for a Maharaja and Maharani The Chicken Reshmi Kebabs and the Pepper Fish are my favorites.”

 How to book: Reserve via Google or order take-out and delivery via MenuPages, GrubHub, and DoorDash.